Property Settlement in Mission Viejo

 in divorce; additionally we have been practicing

-family law for many years.
-If you are facing asset division then you will benefit
+family law for more than 15 years.
+If you are facing asset division then you will

-from the assistance of an Orange County divorce attorney from our firm.
+benefit from the assistance of an Orange County divorce attorney from

-Whether you are seeking asset division through property settlement or
+our firm.
+Whether you are seeking asset division through property settlement

 of our firm.